About

 History

 Once upon a time our boss Sam thought it was strange how there was so little modern technical/progressive thrash metal of any good quality released.
 All the major albums seemingly had been released in a time span of 5 years around 1990 (with some outliers).
 Nothing against those bands – Heathen and Mekong Delta are still some of my favorites – but surely such a great subgenre did not just… die, right?
-Since no one on r/Metal could help me either, I went to search on my own.
-Being the blockhead that I am, I thought it’d be a great idea to just search for all “Progressive/Thrash” releases in the last 10 years on Metal-Archives.
-One of them had to be good right?
-As the amount of releases in this genre was actually very small and I discarded everything without a review, I quickly stumbled upon multiple great bands: Cautiva and Gargoyle (the Japanese one) most notably.
-From there on the habit of doing random Metal-Archives searches rooted itself in my system.
-Though it didn’t immediately yield any further results, I kept doing it occasionally.
+Since no one on r/Metal could help me either, he went to search on his own.
+Being the blockhead that he is, he thought it’d be a great idea to just search for all “Progressive/Thrash” releases in the last 10 years on Metal-Archives.
+One of them had to be good, right?
+As the amount of releases in this genre was actually very small, he quickly stumbled upon multiple great bands, like Cautiva and Gargoyle (JP).
+From there on, the habit of doing random Metal-Archives searches rooted itself in Sam’s system.